-Striving to achieve operational efficiency in business is ongoing.
-It’s driven by ever-changing customer expectations and technology dependence.
+Striving to achieve operational efficiency in business is an ongoing effort.
+Ever-changing customer expectations and technology dependence drive it.
 At AIS, we aim to innovate and improve every aspect of our business.
 This includes focusing on operational efficiency and effectiveness in order to simplify processes, cut costs and streamline the user experience to better serve our customers.

-Quick wins can typically be found through workflow analysis and implementation of a uniform system or technology.
-They can also be found with the understanding of the link between efficiency and expense.
+Workflow analysis and implementation of a uniform system or technology can bring you quick wins.
+Understanding of the link between efficiency and expense also bring positive results.

 Start by performing a deep review of the most common functions.
-What’s being processed?
-How many hands are touching it?
+Ask yourself: What processes are in place?
+How many hands are touching them?
 At what frequency?
 How much time does it take?
-Next, take a step back and ask: Is there an easier way?
+Then, take a step back and ask: Is there an easier way?
 How can we streamline and simplify?
 Is this necessary anymore?
 Often the most common processes have been in play since the beginning.
 So, it’s easy to forget that times have changed.
 Accept that striving for operational efficiency is never-ending.
 As time moves on and the business changes, it’s likely that your processes should too.

 Companies large and small can always find ways to cut costs, eliminate waste or be more efficient.
-Simple ways to do this may include:
+Simple but noteworthy ways to do this may include:

 - Moving from snail mail to email (reducing postage)